 About ChiME

-Who We ServeThrough our programs and music therapy services, today we serve nearly 3,000 children every year at our location in West Town and ten partner organizations, six of which are Chicago Public Elementary schools.
-Approximately 20% of the children we serve have diverse learning abilities and over 50% of the children we serve are economically disadvantaged.
+Who we ServeThrough our programs and music therapy services, today we serve nearly 3,300 children every year at our location in West Town and 26 partner organizations, 17 of which are Chicago Public Elementary schools.
+Approximately 35% of the children we serve have diverse learning abilities and over 70% of the children we serve are economically disadvantaged.

 |